What do expats in Scotland appreciate most about the local culture?

 We asked expats and digital nomads what they appreciate the most about the local culture in Scotland.
 They wrote...

 "Expats in Scotland appreciate the warm hospitality of the locals, the stunning natural beauty of the country, and the vibrant culture of music, art, and literature.
 They also enjoy the unique cuisine, which includes traditional dishes such as haggis, neeps, and tatties.
-Additionally, expats appreciate the strong sense of community and the welcoming atmosphere of the cities and towns," said another expat in Scotland.
+Additionally, expats appreciate the strong sense of community and the welcoming atmosphere of the cities and towns," mentioned another expat when asked about moving to Scotland.

 Other Questions: